ucbrise/clipper/containers/python/python_function_deployment.md

     True

 ## Initializing your model-container
-Calling `deploy_prediction_func` spins up a container and loads it with the necessary info to create your model.
-However, it may take some time before the model-container is ready to serve predictions: it still has to install and load dependencies and deserialize your prediction function.
+Calling `deploy_prediction_func()` starts a Docker container and loads it with the necessary info to create your model.
+However, it may take some time (up to several minutes) before the model-container is ready to serve predictions: it still has to install and load dependencies and deserialize your prediction function.

 ### How you can check container logs
 You can read the container's logs to keep track of its initialization progress.
 Run `docker ps` and find the container instance for the image `clipper/python-container `.
 Grab its container id and run `docker logs <container_id>`.